lishtys/ChenMiSiteAutoDeployer/source/profile/index.md

 I am also a member of Jiangxi Creative Entertainment Center.
 I joined there since undergraduate, focusing on the research of media interaction.
 My projects were awarded by Unity Awards, 2016 CUID, etc. Due to the contribution, I was awarded as Person of the Year among college students in Jiangxi, 2014.

 I like sharing experiences with others.
 I've delivered over  70 hours of game development courses online as well as documents localization, contributing to Chinese Unity community.
-During the internship in Shenzhen Empowerwin, I was a co-founder of Manew Edu, which now becomes one of the biggest game dev online education platform in China.
+During the internship in Shenzhen Empowerwin, I was a co-founder of [Manew Edu](http://edu.manew.com/), which now becomes one of the biggest game dev online education platform in China.

 Besides, I love watching anime and movies in my spare time.

+---
+# Resume

 {% pdf https://chenmi-ink-1252570167.cos.na-siliconvalley.myqcloud.com/_Resume/CHEN_MI_RESUME.pdf %}